Brownian Motion in the Hilbert Space of Quantum States and the Stochastically Emergent Lorentz Symmetry: A Fractal Geometric Approach from Wiener Process to Formulating Feynman's Path-Integral Measure for Relativistic Quantum Fields: Summery and Conclusions

-Actually, the naturalness of the extracted Wiener fractal measure guarantees that all path-integral formulations of quantum physics could be figured out via the Wiener Brownian stochastic process of the underlying fractal geometry of fine structures of nature.
+This leads to a probabilistic formalism of scalar quantum field theories within two formalisms in real analysis (including non-local terms that retain and guarantee the finiteness of the theory) and complex analysis (that consists of only local terms that are accompanied by an $i\varepsilon$-mass term for consistency).
+Although, this paper aims to produce a reformulation of Feynma's path-integral measure, one may conclude that all path-integral formulations of quantum physics could be figured out and reformulated via the Wiener stochastic process of the quantum states within the underlying fractal geometry.
 Therefore, it seems that the original form of the Wiener fractal measure can be regarded as a reliable framework to formulate the fundamental interactions of nature including gravity (as we have already established in \cite{varshovi E-H}) and Maxwell's and Yang-Mills theories (which is accomplished in \cite{varshovi}).

-The distinguishing feature of this research with respect to previous similar works that aimed to find a correlation between Feynman’s path integral and the Wiener measure is that our achievements have been entirely independent of any assumptions related to quantum physics and its mathematics (such as operator algebra, analytic continuation, and even fundamental basics of Feynman's path-integral formalism), and the whole results have been obtained from a purely geometric and stochastic cornerstone.
-Hence, one may be optimistic that the achieved results of this perusal may help us to perceive and to obtain more profound intuitions about the foundations of quantum physics and fundamental interactions of nature.
+The distinguishing feature of this research concerning previous similar works that aimed to find a correlation between Feynman's path-integral measure and the Wiener measure is that here we do not aim to reproduce Feynman's path-integral formulation by improving the Wiener's standard formula but to find the correct Feynman's path-integral measure by renormalizing the Wiener's measure in infinite-dimensional Hilbert spaces.
+The next difference is that our method has been entirely independent of any doubtful assumptions related to the mathematics of the Wiener's formula, and the whole results have been obtained from a pure fractal geometric basis and the stochastic process.
+Hence, one may be optimistic that the achieved results of this perusal may help us to perceive and obtain more profound understandings and intuitions about the foundations of quantum physics and fundamental interactions of nature.